 You can organize your Splunk implementation a number of ways, depending on how you want to manage your resources.
-This topic outlines three possible approaches: centralized, federated, and a hybrid of both.
+This topic outlines three possible approaches: centralized, federated, and hybrid.

 With a federated model, teams operate their own independent Splunk deployments and projects.
+Event data is stored on separate indexers.
 Program management provides best practice guidance and a forum for meetings to keep them coordinated.
 Each team can manage its own deployment architecture and operations.

 A centralized model concentrates Splunk engineering (hardware and people) into a central team with a single Splunk deployment.
 A majority or the entirety of event data is stored on a common set of indexers, and users access a common search head or search head cluster.

 A hybrid model is a mix of centralized and federated, where a critical mass of the Splunk activity is within a central team.
 Satellite deployments can exist outside of the central team.
 You can set up dedicated indexers and search head(s) for a use case or department, and the search heads might have the ability to search other deployments.